Curious about how the travel industry REALLY works?

 I first got into the business, of course, I thought it would all be fun!
 It is lots of fun, but it is a business, and there are moments that can be pretty challenging!
 (Especially this year!)

 My process begins with clients contacting me about travel, and I have to be careful to get a clear picture of what the clients would really enjoy.
 Travel planning is not a "one size fits all" endeavor.
 One aspect I deal with often is to raise clients' standards.
 Many have been conditioned to think that travel is something to be coordinated instantly, without putting any real thought into the design of the trip.
 Those who have done some business travel may think all travel has to be approached with the same thought process, emphasizing cost and using hotel "points" above all else.
-I like to make sure vacations don't feel like a stale business trip!
+I like to make sure vacations don't feel like stale business trips!

 I feel like my clients' time & money need to be spent in a way that benefits them and not to be influenced too much by "deals".
 Often those "deals" really are not a benefit to the client, so I make sure the client's needs are the top priority!